wking/swc-boot-camps/Workflow.md

                    A-------------.    typo-fix
                   /         \     \
-    -o---o---o---o-----------\-----C  swc/master
+    -o---o---o---o-----------\-----C  origin/master
       \           \           \
-       o---o       \           \      swc/git-wtk
+       o---o       \           \      origin/git-wtk
             \       \           \
              `-------o---o---o---B    2012-12-my-camp

-    Figure 4: You can't push to master, so you made a new “typo-fix” branch.
+    Figure 4: Pushing directly to master is bad form, so you made a new “typo-fix” branch.
 Later on, a SWC dev will merge it into master.
-Example
-    log:
+Example log:

     commit  message
     ------  --------------------------------------------------